Managing your treatment

 A care plan is an overview of your epilepsy and its treatment and management.
 It includes information about your epilepsy and seizures and covers other issues that may be important to you such as education, work, driving, leisure activities and starting a family.
 You should be offered a care plan, particularly if your epilepsy is recently diagnosed.
 This might be part of the letter that your specialist will write following an appointment.
 If you are not offered a care plan you can ask for one.

 Part of a care plan includes a treatment (or medication) plan.
 This sets out how your epilepsy will be treated and usually includes how to start and increase your medication and what to do if it does not work or you have side effects.
-It might also include other AEDs if you need to change from one to another.

 Your care plan is made by you and your specialist together and you might want to involve your family, carers or anyone else important to you who helps you to make decisions about your epilepsy.
 Developing a plan together means that you can make informed choices about your epilepsy and know what to do if things change.
 You should be given a copy of the plan which is usually also given to your GP so that they know how to manage your prescriptions.
 It should be reviewed and updated when needed.